Measuring and Mitigating Gender Bias in Embedding Models

 • Clear enforcement mechanisms

-• Computational thresholds (10^25 FLOPS) exclude smaller but widely-used models like embeddings
+• Computational thresholds exclude widely-used models like embeddings

 • Risk assessment based on applications, not foundational models